sschmidTU/anki-frequency-inserter/README.md

 The only action this script uses that can change your cards/notes is `updateNoteFields` (technically, also `multi`, which here includes multiple `updateNoteFields` requests).
 And it only changes the field that's contained in the request, namely the frequency field.

 Uses [InnocentCorpus](https://foosoft.net/projects/yomichan/), a corpus of 5000+ books, which was bundled into a .js (~4.35MB) in `assets/js`.<br>
-This means that the first visit of the website takes ~4.5MB of bandwidth.
+This means that the first visit to the website takes ~4.5MB of bandwidth.

 If you want to run this locally, this seems to work just by opening the index.html, however the permission in AnkiConnect will be called "null".
 Also, there might be CORS issues.<br>